 Cattle Identification

-Note: Federal rule changes go into effect November 5, 2024, that require official ear tags applied to cattle and bison to be readable both visually AND electronically.
+Note: Federal rule changes went into effect November 5, 2024, that require official ear tags applied to cattle and bison to be readable both visually AND electronically.
 This requirement applies to official identification placed for any reason, including interstate movement, brucellosis vaccination, and tuberculosis testing.
-Cattle tagged with visual-only official tags prior to November 5, 2024, do not need to be retagged unless they lose their ID and are being moved, tested, or vaccinated under circumstances that require official ID.
+Cattle tagged with visual-only official tags prior to November 5, 2024 do not need to be retagged unless they lose their ID and are being moved, tested, or vaccinated under circumstances that require official ID.
 These changes only affect cattle and bison – other species are not affected.

 The only change regarding which cattle and bison require official ID in Wisconsin is the addition of official ID required for dairy/beef crosses moving interstate.